isomerpages/sndgo-corp/media-hub/speeches/_posts/2023-08-21-post-MCI Family and SNDGG Joint Scholarship Award Ceremony 2023.md

 We are confident that you will do your utmost to further build our Smart Nation.
 I look forward to meeting and greeting you and your loved ones during tea later.

 In closing, allow me to share just one more quote from Mr Lee that recognises the limitations of looking to the past.
-He said, “Each generation has to reflect its own experiences and to adjust to a new environment and the expectation of more changes to come [^6]”.
+He said, “Each generation has to reflect its own experiences and to adjust to a new environment and the expectation of more changes to come.[^6]”

 Mr Lee himself was always willing to challenge his own assumptions, and change course, if necessary, I had witnessed this for myself.